Locetus/applied-designs/README.md

 # Applied Designs

-If you plan to submit new design ideas for layout or theme via Github, please create a new branch for your work and submit that as a pull request.

 ## Accessibility

 Considering all the designs to meet the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and are compliant with [Section 508](https://www.section508.gov/) standards.

+## Contributing

+You are most welcome!
+If you plan to submit your new design ideas via Github, please create a new branch for your work and submit that as a pull request.

+Do read [Contributing Document](https://github.com/Locetus/applied-designs/blob/master/CONTRIBUTING.md) to get started with your new design implementation/enhance existing design.

 ## Credits